-Tramontina Tri-Ply Clad is another All-Clad knockoff that's extremely close in performance to D3.
+Tramontina Tri-Ply Clad is another All-Clad knockoff that's very close in performance to D3.
 It's more expensive than Multiclad Pro but still a great deal, and made of 18/10 stainless.
 Be sure you're looking at the Tri-Ply Clad line--Tramontina makes several cookware lines and this is the one closest to All-Clad performance.

 Buy this set if you want All-Clad like performance, want a lifetime warranty backed by a reputable company, and don't mind a product made in China.
 The Cuisinart Multi-Clad Pro is an excellent Chinese All-Clad knockoff.

-buy CUISINART MULTI-CLAD PRO SET on amazon now:
+buy CUISINART MULTI-CLAD PRO SET:

-Review: Best Disc-Clad Induction Cookware: Demeyere Atlantis/Silver 7
+Best Disc-Clad Induction Cookware: Demeyere Atlantis

 Pros: Superb design and performance, optimal for induction cooktops, Silvinox® finish, welded (rivet-free) handles.

 Cons: Heavy and expensive.
 Disc-clad pieces can feel unbalanced to people who haven't used them before.

 Atlantis is Demeyere's original line of clad stainless cookware, and everything about it is geared to absolutely superb heating performance, particularly on induction cooktops.